simulogics/prosperousuniverse-docs/content/tutorials/legacy-tutorials/commands/_index.md

 ![Buffer command](buffer-command.gif)

 Commands are not case-sensitive, meaning that you can use uppercase or lowercase letters as you please.
+However, ***arguments*** to commands may be case-sensitive, so keep that in mind.

 ![Case insensitivity](case-insensitivity.gif)